odygrd/quill/docs/tutorial.rst

 In the above example a logger to ``stdout`` is created with it's name set to “root”.

-Each :cpp:class:`quill::Logger` contains a :cpp:class:`quill::PatternFormatter` object which is responsible for the formatting of the message.
+Each :cpp:class:`quill::LoggerImpl` contains a :cpp:class:`quill::PatternFormatter` object which is responsible for the formatting of the message.

-Moreover, each :cpp:class:`quill::Logger` contains single or multiple :cpp:class:`quill::Sink` objects.
+Moreover, each :cpp:class:`quill::LoggerImpl` contains single or multiple :cpp:class:`quill::Sink` objects.
 The sink objects actually deliver the log message to their output source.

 A single backend thread is checking for new log messages periodically.